-Affairs.

-Communications with investors, analysts and the media
+4.5.
+Communications with Investors, Analysts and the Media

-All CIBC directors, officers or other employees and contingent workers (including authorized CIBC spokespersons), who receive inquiries from investors, analysts or other market professionals about CIBC must liaise with the SVP, Corporate CFO & Investor Relations.
+All CIBC directors, officers and other team members (including authorized CIBC spokespersons), who receive inquiries from investors, analysts or other market professionals about CIBC must liaise with the SVP, IR & PM.

-All CIBC directors, officers or other employees and contingent workers (including authorized CIBC spokespersons), who receive media inquiries must liaise with the SVP, Communications and Public Affairs.
+All CIBC directors, officers and team members (including authorized CIBC spokespersons), who receive media inquiries must liaise with the SVP, Communications and Public Affairs.

-To ensure coordination, the SVP, Corporate CFO & Investor Relations and the SVP, Communications and Public Affairs, will liaise with each other on matters of mutual interest or responsibility.
+To ensure coordination, the SVP, IR & PM and the SVP, Communications and Public Affairs, will liaise with each other on matters of mutual interest or responsibility.

-CIBC officers, directors, employees and contingent workers must comply with the Social Media Policy when using Internet-based social media and social networks for personal or business use.
+CIBC officers, directors, team members must comply with the Social Media Policy when using Internet-based social media and social networks for personal or business use.